Slyssy/node-weather-app/README.md

 # node-weather-app

-Weathe App that uses weather stack and mapbox APIs to get the forecast for a given address.
+Weather App that uses weather stack and mapbox APIs to get the forecast for a given address.